-The practise is focussed on referrals for adults with mild, moderate or complex psychological issues.
+The therapy side of the practice is focussed on referrals for adults with mild, moderate or complex psychological issues.
 Drawing on training in Cognitive Behavioural Therapy (CBT), Interpersonal Psychotherapy (IPT), Eye Movement Desensitization and Reprocessing Therapy (EMDR) to assess, formulate and tailor treatments specific to your needs and goals.
-A broad range of psychological needs can be addressed, including, but not limited to: anxiety, insomnia, depression, work-related stress, post traumatic stress disorder (PTSD), traumatic histories including childhood abuse and domestic violence, bereavement and loss, relationship difficulties.
+A broad range of psychological needs can be addressed: anxiety, insomnia, depression, work-related stress, post-traumatic stress disorder (PTSD), traumatic histories including childhood abuse and domestic violence, bereavement and loss, relationship difficulties.

 Finding therapy beneficial will depend on a number of factors, including the quality of the working relationship with your therapist.
-Therapy is collaborative, you work together with your therapist to better understand your situation and to find the best way to overcome your issue.
-In order to get the most from your sessions, you will need to feel comfortable enough to be honest with your therapist and to trust in their way of working.
-Dr Toft has treated a wide range of people from differing backgrounds, with many issues, you can feel reassured in her ability to put you at ease and that she will treat you with respect, patience and sensitivity to your needs.
+Therapy is collaborative, working together to understand your situation and to find the best way to overcome your issue.
+To get the most from your sessions, you will need to feel comfortable enough to be honest with your therapist and to trust in their way of working.
+Sarah has treated a wide range of people from differing backgrounds, with many issues, you can feel reassured in her ability to put you at ease and that she will treat you with respect, patience and sensitivity to your needs.

 People come to therapy for many different reasons.
-Some because they do not wish to share their concerns with a friend or relative either out of shame, or due to a fear of being a burden to them.
-Some feel they have exhausted other avenues, or because they recognise that their current ways of coping are hindering them.
-For others, therapy is something that they have postponed for a long time, pushing the issue back into “it’s box” in the hope that the lid would remain tightly shut.
+Some because they do not wish to share their concerns with a friend or relative either out of shame, or fear of being a burden.
+Some feel they have exhausted other avenues, or because they recognise their current ways of coping are hindering them.
+For others, therapy is something they have postponed for a long time, pushing the issue back into “it’s box” in the hope that the lid would remain tightly shut.
 When it does not, therapy can provide a place to consider and resolve the issue.
 Whatever your reason for considering therapy, we can discuss together how therapy could be of benefit to you.